bijanisa/vasa-redux/README.md

 The website is live [here](https://bijanisa.github.io/vasa-redux).

 ## Project Description
-The project is a single-page, static website built with a forked Bootstrap template and hosted on Github Pages.
+The project is a single-page, static website built with Bootstrap and hosted on Github Pages.
 The website describes a project that the collaborators envisioned as part of the [CHI](http://chi.anthropology.msu.edu) [Graduate Fellowship](http://chi.anthropology.msu.edu/fellowships/) at Michigan State University.

 ## Team
  * [Michael Nelson](https://github.com/michaelnetbiz)